 The temperature, CO2 levels, noise (including noise rhythms), light levels, humidity, air pressure and pollution levels (eg pollen) all impact significantly on student concentration, retention, alertness and more.

-Schools find that significantly larger spaces disperse the CO2 better, giving much higher levels of light (> 500 lux), which carefully chosen paint surfaces (see Dulux Space and Light paint) can also enhance, whilst larger spaces disperse the CO2 to appropriate learning levels (<2,000 parts per million) - in a traditional "cells and bells" classroom that can be up around a damaging 5,000 ppm.
+Schools find that significantly larger spaces disperse the CO2 better, giving much higher levels of light (> 500 lux), which carefully chosen paint surfaces (see Dulux Space and Light paint) can also enhance, whilst larger spaces disperse the CO2 to appropriate learning levels (<1,000 parts per million) - in a traditional "cells and bells" classroom that can be up around a damaging 5,000 ppm.
 All this translates into better concentration, focus, retention and performance.
+A simple remedy is Bring Your Own Plant (BYOP)

 A large number of well designed sound absorbent panels are important too.